boukx/rotations/README.md

 # TBC Shot Rotations

-This is not a guide; this is a current summary of hunter rotation theorycrafting; this will not tell you how to play hunter in TBC; this **will** change multiple times before TBC is out; this is going to get a little wordy in places.  glhf
+This is not a guide; this is a current summary of hunter rotation theorycrafting; this will not tell you how to play hunter in TBC; this **will** change multiple times before TBC is out; this is going to get a little wordy in places.

 **Shot notation:** rotations are often shorthanded to a form like 2:1 where 2 and 1 indicate the number of Steady Shots and Auto Shots respectively.
 Some rotations are generalized further; e.g. x-1:x is the rotation with 1 less steady shot than auto shot.